 The idea behind restitution is that criminals should have to make up for the damage they do to the victims of their crimes.
-It is money you pay either directly to those who experienced damage, injuries or losses from your DUI incident, or to a victims in general.
+It is money you pay directly to those who experienced damage, injuries, or losses from your drunk driving incident or to victims in general.

-Legally, this idea is similar to compensation, but it’s handled differently.
+This idea is similar to compensation, but it is handled differently.
 Compensation is money you may have to pay if the victim files a lawsuit against you.
-Restitution is money that the court orders you to pay as part of your sentencing, with no lawsuit needed.
+Restitution is money the court orders you to pay as part of your sentencing, with no lawsuit needed.

-If your DUI did not involve an accident, it’s unlikely you’ll be ordered to pay restitution.
+If your DUI did not involve an accident, you would not likely be ordered to pay restitution.
 Restitution is most likely if:

-- You caused property damage such as a fender bender, major car accident or hitting someone’s fence
+- You caused property damage such as a fender bender, a major car accident, or hitting someone’s fence

 - Someone (other than you) was injured or lost their life

 The way restitution is handled varies.
-If the victim has suffered a clear loss, you might pay money directly to them to offset it.
-In other cases you may pay into a state fund that supports victims of all crimes, not just DUI.
+If the victim has suffered an evident loss, you might pay money directly to them to offset it.
+In other cases, you may pay into a state fund that supports victims of all crimes, not just DUI.

 How Restitution Is Paid to DUI Victims